 Acne comes in all shapes, sizes, textures and tones, and depending on what kind of acne you have, it can be difficult to conceal with makeup if that’s what you want to do.
-What’s the difference between concealing blackheads, cystic bumps or even pus-filled whiteheads?
+What’s the difference between concealing blackheads, cystic bumps or even whiteheads?
 Turns out, there’s more method to the acne-covering madness than you may think.
 And while it might feel wrong to cover a blemish with makeup, we’re here to confirm (along with the help of our expert) that it is OK to put concealer on acne in some scenarios.
-Ahead, we spoke with NYC-based makeup artist Kasey Spickard about how to conceal different types of acne — and when not to conceal them at all.
+Ahead, we spoke with NYC-based makeup artist, Kasey Spickard, about how to conceal different types of acne — and when not to conceal it at all.

 How to Conceal Most Types of Acne

-According to Spickard, concealing any type of acne starts with a good skin-care routine before applying makeup even begins.
+According to Spickard, concealing any type of breakout starts with a good skincare routine before makeup application even begins.
 “Make sure you’re prepping the skin properly before application,” he says.
 “Start by gently exfoliating any excess dry and dead skin cells from the area.”
 He recommends the Dermalogica Daily Microfoliant, or for a more thorough cleanse, try the SkinCeuticals Glycolic Renewal Cleanser, which works for all skin types and gently exfoliates while washing away dirt, oil, and any other gunk that could be clogging pores.

 “Once you’ve exfoliated, you want to moisturize the skin,” Spickard continues.
 “I love the Embryolisse Lait Creme Concentrate.
 It’s great for all skin types and is very hydrating.”
 You should also go for a hydrating long-wear primer that will help keep your skin looking smooth and your makeup shine-free.
 We recommend the Urban Decay All Nighter Face Primer.